ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 * 2.1 GHz * 8 CPU = 16.8 GHz of CPU
 * 12 GB RAM

-In total, that is 33.6 GHz CPU and 24 GB RAM for two FortiGate VMs.
+The total is 33.6 GHz CPU and 24 GB RAM for two FortiGate VMs.

 Each ESXi server has a capacity of 16 cores * 2.1 GHz = 33.6 GHz.
 So the first two requirements are met if both servers are active and there are at least 16.8 GHz of CPU and 12 GB RAM available on each server.